Ecotenet

 Semi-evergreen rainforest

 Semi-evergreen rainforest was the predominant vegetation type on the north shore of Lake Victoria and southeast of Lake Albert.
-Botanist Frank White designated it as "Lake Victoria drier peripheral semi-evergreen Guineo-Congolian rain forest", a floristically-impoverished variant of the species-rich Guineo-Congolian forests found further to the east in the Congo basin.
+Botanist Frank White designated it as "Lake Victoria drier peripheral semi-evergreen Guineo-Congolian rain forest", a floristically-impoverished variant of the species-rich Guineo-Congolian forests found further to the east in the Congo Basin.

 Characteristic trees include large-leaved albizia (Albizia grandibracteata), cheesewood (Alstonia boonei), false mvule (Antiaris toxicaria), African ita (Celtis adolfi-friderici), white stinkwood (Celtis africana), bastard white stinkwood (Celtis gomphophylla), red-fruited white stinkwood (Celtis mildbraedii), Celtis philippensis, Celtis zenkeri, white star apple (Gambeya albida), Uganda ironwood (Cynometra alexandri), Budongo mahogany (Entandrophragma angolense), Sapelli mahogany (Entandrophragma cylindricum), Budongo heavy mahogany (Entandrophragma utile), orange-barked terminalia (Holoptelea grandis), smooth-barked mahogany (Khaya anthotheca), big-leaf mahogany (Khaya grandifoliola), umbrella tree (Maesopsis eminii), Mildbraediodendron excelsum, mvule (Milicia excelsa), Uganda mulberry (Morus mesozygia), African greenheart (Piptadeniastrum africanum), aningeria (Aningeria altissima), and African nutmeg (Pycnanthus angolensis).[5]